 And these pieces of Corporate Welfare legislation are pushed through the legislative branch of OUR government without a public discussion.

-The wealthy owners of Exxon-Mobil, Bank of America, Walmart and J.P.
-Morgan laugh all the way to the bank – uh, make that offshore tax haven.
+The wealthy owners of Exxon-Mobil, Bank of America, Amazon, Walmart, Merck, Monsanto and J.P.
+Morgan Chase laugh all the way to the bank – uh, make that offshore tax haven.

 Think about that.
 We make a difficult life more difficult for sick people in need yet cough up billions in corporate subsidies for people like David Rockefeller and the Koch Brothers who avoid paying taxes by stashing money overseas.
 What are our priorities as a society?